 Admissions for the other specialized schools (Bronx Science, Brooklyn Latin, Brooklyn Tech, HS for Math, Science and Engineering, Lehman, Queens HS for the Sciences, Staten Island Tech and Stuyvesant) is based on one test only.
 GPAs, recommendations, transcripts, absence and latenesses don't matter.
 The SHSAT - specialized high school admissions test, which is held in October of 8th grade, is comprised of verbal and math questions.
 Cut off scores vary every year there is no finite number which guarantees admittance to any particular school.
 Students can take the test again in their sophomore year and transfer.

 Main round and specialized lists are different and are submitted at different times.
-Rankings for main round schools are submitted to guidance counselors in December.
+Rankings for main round schools are submitted to in December.
 Rankings for specialized schools are done, by students, at the specialized tests.
 That came as a surprise to many parents.
 So, kids can possibly get into 3 schools: LaGuardia, a main round, and a specialized.
 In February students get one nondescript letter listing schools they've been accepted at.
 After acceptance letters are sent out many school host open houses for kids they've made offers to, to help them in their final selection process.

 Touring for all schools happens beginning in the spring and throughout the fall so it's important to remember all schools are not the same.
 If you love Bard and Bronx Science, great - they go on separate lists.
 Same for Nest and Tech.
 But, if you like Beacon and Baruch those are both main round and will be on the same list.